 Photo by shahed mufleh on Unsplash

-The Truth About Feline Night Vision
+Feline Night Vision Explained

 Cats are famously equipped with extraordinary vision that puts our human eyes to shame when it comes to low-light conditions.
 Their eyes contain a higher concentration of rod cells, which are specialized for detecting movement and seeing in dim environments.
 But here’s what makes them truly remarkable: cats possess a reflective layer behind their retinas called the tapetum lucidum.
 This biological feature acts like a mirror, bouncing light back through the retina a second time and maximizing their ability to see in conditions where we’d be stumbling around blindly.